 Ceva & Gram

-Rational use is not a new principle.
+Rational use of veterinary antibiotics is not a new principle.

 For several years, Ceva has advocated that antibiotics should only be used “as little as possible and only as much as necessary” and that “the veterinarian alone is in the position to make the right diagnosis, to choose the best antibiotic to prescribe to the right patient, at the right time and only for animals that are infected.”